Tuition Assistance FAQs

 How is tuition assistance eligibility determined?

-- Assets such as home equity, bank and investment accounts, business assets
+- Assets such as real estate equity, bank accounts, 529 accounts, investments, business assets

-- Profit and loss statements for self-employment or privately held business interests
+- Profit and losses for self-employment or privately held business interests

 - Household size

 - Enrollment of other children in tuition-charging schools

 Tuition assistance is typically renewed each year for returning students who demonstrate, through their updated tuition-assistance application, that financial support is necessary to continue enrollment.

 It is our goal to award 100% of the amount for which the admitted student qualifies.